Skip to main content

 Treasurer

-Dr Raymond Nkwenti Fru is a Senior Lecturer in History Teaching and Head of the Department of Human Science Teaching at Sol Plaatje University.
+Raymond Nkwenti Fru is an Associate Professor in History Teaching and Head of the Department of Human Science Teaching at Sol Plaatje University.
 As Treasurer of SASHT, he manages the organisation’s finances, including budgeting, record-keeping, regulatory compliance, and banking.
 He submits regular financial reports to the Executive Committee and advises on

 long-term financial sustainability and strategic resource use, helping the Society promote history education, support professional development, and remain financially secure.